How to Assess Damages in a Personal Injury Case

-However, it is actually widely discussed and with a bit of research you can easily find the exact formula lawyers use to calculate the damages.
+However, it is actually widely discussed, and with a bit of research, you can easily find the exact formula lawyers use to calculate the types of damages.

 Why Do We Need a Formula To Work Out Expenses?

-If someone is liable for an accident, they will have to pay the injured individuals for a number of expenses.
+If someone is liable for an accident, they will have to pay the injured party for a number of expenses.